An Epic Iceland Excursion to Haifoss, Hjalparfoss and Gjain

 All you need is a four-wheel drive and a little patience to steer carefully down the bumpy paths that lead off the main, paved road and you’ll be treated to some wonderfully quiet natural attractions.
-In fact, we saw no more than half a dozen people at any of these stops, and it was mainly the same few travelers on repeat.
+In fact, we saw no more than half a dozen people at any of these stops (a few years ago, though).
 Scroll down when you’re ready for directions, and check out these three spots where you must spend some time on this route.

 This post contains affiliate links.
 If you click on one or buy something, we might receive a commission for telling you about it, at no extra cost to you.
 As an Amazon Associate we earn from qualifying purchases.